 Once your organization establishes accountability, you can make a commitment to safety.
 The accountable executive should write and distribute a safety policy.
 This demonstration of commitment will jump-start your program.
-In the "real world," we commonly see safety managers create to document on behalf of their accountable executive, who then signs and dates this important SMS document.
+In the "real world," we commonly see safety managers create the document on behalf of their accountable executive, who then signs and dates this important SMS document.

 This safety policy document is a critical part of the SMS that will be incorporated into the SMS manual down the line.
 For now, it serves to communicate the organization’s commitment to safety, helping to secure buy-in as your SMS matures.

 Make sure that this commitment is communicated to everyone in the organization.
 Company email, bulletin boards, and town hall meetings are all excellent ways to accomplish communicate commitment.
 Enthusiasm can be contagious, so make sure to convey "excitement" and "purpose" in these communications.